Lixquid/garmin-lxf-arcs/README.md

 - Show Seconds: If the outermost arc showing seconds should be shown
 - Show Date: If a number representing the day of the month should be shown
 - Show Battery: If the battery indicator should be shown
+- Numeric Hour Marks: Shows numbers at the hour positions
 - Cutout Mode: If true, circles with a small notch will be used instead of filled arcs